 Step 3: Take a test ride

+The last step in learning how to fit an english saddle is to take it for a test ride.
 If the saddle looks like it fits well from the ground, it’s time to go for a test ride to see how your horse goes in it.
 You probably already know if you ride a round pony that’s shaped like a barrel (no prominent withers) that you need a very wide saddle.
 If your lean Thoroughbred feels like sitting on the fence with your legs hanging straight down, he is quite narrow!

 That’s a great starting point, but the bottom line is that you will probably have to try several saddles on your horse to find one that fits best.
 You can usually try new saddles from your local tack store for a few days if you are careful to prevent stirrup marks.